stanfordmlgroup/CheXbert/README.md

 Download our pretrained model here: https://stanfordmedicine.box.com/s/c3stck6w6dol3h36grdc97xoydzxd7w9

-This model was first trained on ~187,000 MIMIC-CXR radiology reports labeled by the CheXpert labeler, and then further trained on a separate set of 1000 radiologist-labeled reports from the MIMIC-CXR dataset.
+This model was first trained on ~187,000 MIMIC-CXR radiology reports labeled by the CheXpert labeler, and then further trained on a separate set of 1000 radiologist-labeled reports from the MIMIC-CXR dataset, augmented with backtranslation.
 The MIMIC-CXR reports are deidentified and do not contain PHI.
 This model differs from the one in our paper, which was instead trained on radiology reports from the CheXpert dataset.

 ## Usage